rotationalio/rotational.io/content/en/blog/2025-01-23-why-humans-must-remain-in-the-loop.md

 ## Reduce monotony, increase innovation

 There are many jobs where employees have to perform a lot of repetitive, mundane tasks that can result in burnout.
 This is especially the case if they are expected to meet unrealistic deadlines on a continual basis due to the pressures of competition.
-These tasks can be things like having to constantly search for things in the company intranet, reading through multiple documents, producing summaries, recording meeting minutes, etc. These are areas where AI can be used to free up employees’ time to do work that is more meaningful and creative and can also reduce the pressure of deadlines.
+These tasks can be things like having to constantly search for things in the company intranet, reading through multiple documents, producing summaries, recording meeting minutes, etc. These are areas where AI can be used to free up employees’ time to do work that is more meaningful and creative and can reduce the pressure of deadlines.

-Apart from automating tasks, AI helps employees who struggle with communication to better engage with fellow coworkers by crafting more clear emails and messages.
+Apart from automating tasks, AI helps employees who struggle with communication to better engage with fellow coworkers by crafting clear emails and messages.
 A lot of the challenges within organizations are communication challenges.

 Companies that make smart investments in AI to overcome these challenges will stand to profit the most.
+Bank of America, for example, uses [AI and VR](https://www.pymnts.com/metaverse/2023/bank-of-america-uses-virtual-reality-for-training-over-200000-staffers/) to train their employees to handle stressful interactions with customers and to help them learn how to remain calm during a potential robbery.
+Similarly, Adobe had a [4-month hackathon](https://fortune.com/2024/03/07/adobe-cfo-hackathon-ai-workflows-shark-tank/) where employees experimented with integrating generative AI into their workflows to improve efficiencies.

-It’s impossible to predict what will become popular over the next decade, but it’s safe to bet that AI will play a large role in that.
-What has never changed and won’t is that businesses exist to solve problems.
+It’s impossible to predict the future, but it’s safe to bet that AI is here to stay.
 Instead of moving work around and allowing employees to take their talent elsewhere, companies should use this time to let them explore new possibilities with AI.